-Queensland is well-known as the sunshine state.
-It’s tropical and sub-tropical climates mean that on average, a Queenslander will get eight hours of sun per day, sometimes with cooling afternoon thunderstorms.
-The state is also filled with an incredible range of natural and man-made attractions; it is home to many national parks and World Heritage-listed sites.
-A broad economy means many employment opportunities across the state.
-In a way, Queensland is a happy ray of sunshine.
-The state attracts people from across the world for holidays or to call the place ‘home’.
+Queensland is known as the Sunshine State.
+Its tropical and subtropical climate means that, on average, Queenslanders enjoy around eight hours of sunshine a day, sometimes with cooler afternoon storms.
+The state offers an incredible range of natural and man-made attractions and is home to many national parks and World Heritage-listed sites.
+Its diverse economy also creates a wide range of employment opportunities.
+In many ways, Queensland is a relaxed, feel-good place to live.
+People from all over the world come here for holidays — or to make Queensland their home.

 Queensland at a glance

 Queensland is home to just under one-fifth of Australians.
-Queensland is diverse in flora and fauna, home to some of the most unique species in the world.
+The state is rich in flora and fauna and is home to some of the world’s most unique plant and animal species.

 Population

-The northern state is home to just over five million Australians.
-2.3 million people live in the state capital, Brisbane.
-Queensland also has the nation’s largest non-capital population centre, which is the Gold Coast.
-The population is increasing at approximately 1.5% per year.
-Queensland is known for great diversity in its population, working in a broad range of industries.
+Queensland is home to just over five million people.
+Around 2.3 million live in the state capital, Brisbane.
+The Gold Coast is also one of Australia’s fastest-growing regions outside a capital city, with population growth of around 1.5% per year.
+Queensland is known for its cultural diversity, with people working across a broad range of industries.

 Main Regions